AjKundnani/Gen1-TrustedLaunch/README.md

 Best Practice    |    Description
 -|-
 Validate in lower environment    |    Enable Trusted launch on a test Generation 2 VM and ensure if any changes are required to meet the prerequisites before enabling Trusted launch on Generation 2 VMs associated with production workloads.
-**Backup** Gen1 VM    |    Create restore point for Azure Generation 1 VM(s) associated with production workloads before enabling Trusted launch security type.
+**Backup** Gen1 VM    |    Create restore point for Azure Generation 1 VM(s) associated with  workloads before enabling Trusted launch security type.
 You can use the Restore Point to re-create the disks and Generation 1 VM with the previous well-known state.

 ## High-Level Upgrade Workflow